-Voltaire's Candide has always attracted me - the story of an innocent who believed in the optimistic philosophy of the time as practised in the novel's character Professor Pangloss who preached that "everything is for the best in the best of possible times".
+Voltaire's Candide has always attracted me - the story of an innocent who believed in the optimistic philosophy of the time as practised by one of the novel's main characters Professor Pangloss who preached that "everything is for the best in the best of possible times".
 I too was born in propitious times and circumstances.

-I may have shown a rebel streak in becoming a Labour activist while still in my teens - but my world view celebrated incrementalism and Popper.
+I may have shown a rebellious streak in becoming a Labour activist while still in my teens - but my world view celebrated incrementalism and Popper.
 Whatever the attractions of the New Left and community activist writings of the late 60s, I was a decade later actively using the machinery of the local State to try to build new structures for local empowerment.
-And had no sympathies for the Bennites who were moving the Labour party leftwards.....Indeed I was so discouraged by this (and the anti-EU stance of the 1983 election manifesto) that I pulled out of candidatures for euro and parliamentary elections.
+And had few sympathies for the Bennites and others who were moving the Labour party leftwards.....Indeed I was so discouraged by this (and the anti-EU stance of the 1983 election manifesto) that I pulled out of candidatures for euro and parliamentary elections at the time.

 It was almost 20 years ago when I first sensed the world was "out of kilter" and started to think about how those of us disgusted by the behaviour of corporate and political elites might help nudge the systems of which we are part to a more hopeful future?
-This was explored in a draft Guide for the Perplexed which was written before the global economic crisis began to unravel the post-war world - with additional sections added in the years which followed.
+This was explored in a draft Guide for the Perplexed which was written in 2000 before the global economic crisis began to unravel the post-war world - with additional sections added in the years which followed.
 It focused on the following questions -